teapotsoftware/minecraft-datapack-interface/README.md

-# minecraft-datapack-interface
+# Minecraft Datapack Interface
-NodeJS interface to mass-generate mcfunction files for vanilla Minecraft datapacks.
+NodeJS interface to generate mcfunction files (and more) for vanilla Minecraft.